SVMTK/SVMTK/README.md

 # BrainMesh

 ## Requirements

  - CGAL-4.13 with EIGEN >= 3.2
  - Python3.6
- - python3-dev

 ## Pybind11

-If you did not clone this project using "git clone --recursive", pull pybind11 by `git submodule update --recursive`
+If you did not clone this project using `git clone --recursive`, pull pybind11 by `git submodule update --recursive`

 ## Installation

 It is highly recommended to use a virtual environment for python.

-run "python setup.py install"
+run `python setup.py install`

 Check the installation with any of the examples in `BrainMes/examples`